-- A nuclear cardiac stress test determines whether there is enough blood flow to the heart
+- A nuclear cardiac stress test determines blood flow to the heart during rest and stress.

-- This test involves having your heart rate and blood flow monitored while exercising on a treadmill at different intensities, or using a medication that mimics the stress induced by exercise.
+- This test involves having your heart rate and blood flow monitored while exercising on a treadmill at escalating or increasing intensities or through a medication that mimics the stress induced by exercise.
 This allows the doctor to assess how well the heart compensates with increased blood flow.

-For this assessment, your doctor will inject Cardiolite, a radioactive tracer, into a vein in your arm or hand through an IV line.
+For this assessment, your doctor will inject a radioactive tracer into a vein in your arm or hand through an IV line.
 This tracer allows the doctor to take images of blood flow in the body.
-This material should not affect you in any way.
+This material will not affect you in any way.

 Nuclear cardiac stress test with exercise

-A nuclear cardiac stress test can measure blood flow to the heart at various levels of exercise and heart rate to ensure that adequate blood is being pumped to the heart.
+A nuclear cardiac stress test measures blood flow to the heart at escalating levels of exercise and heart rate to ensure that adequate blood is being pumped to the heart.

 After you receive the radioactive tracer and the first set of images are taken of your heart, you will move to a stress room where electrodes will be put on your chest to monitor your blood pressure, heart rate and EKG during the exercise.
 You will perform a graded exercise test on a treadmill that begins at a slow speed and slight incline, both of which will be increased every three minutes.